Disha9248/Netflix_SQL-Project-7/README.md

  01. &ensp;Count the number of Movies vs TV Shows
  02. &ensp;Find the most common rating for movies and TV shows
- 03. List all movies released in a specific year (e.g., 2020)
+ 03. &ensp;List all movies released in a specific year (e.g., 2020)
- 04. Find the top 5 countries with the most content on Netflix
+ 04. &ensp;Find the top 5 countries with the most content on Netflix
- 05. Identify the longest movie
+ 05. &ensp;Identify the longest movie
- 06. Find content added in the last 5 years
+ 06. &ensp;Find content added in the last 5 years
- 07. Find all the movies/TV shows by director 'Rajiv Chilaka'!
+ 07. &ensp;Find all the movies/TV shows by director 'Rajiv Chilaka'!
- 08. List all TV shows with more than 5 seasons
+ 08. &ensp;List all TV shows with more than 5 seasons
- 09. Count the number of content items in each genre
+ 09. &ensp;Count the number of content items in each genre
- 10. Find each year and the average numbers of content release in India on netflix return top 5 year with highest avg content release!
+ 10. &ensp;Find each year and the average numbers of content release in India on netflix return top 5 year with highest avg content release!
- 11. List all movies that are documentaries
+ 11. &ensp;List all movies that are documentaries
- 12. Find all content without a director
+ 12. &ensp;Find all content without a director
- 13. Find how many movies actor 'Salman Khan' appeared in last 10 years!
+ 13. &ensp;Find how many movies actor 'Salman Khan' appeared in last 10 years!
- 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.
+ 14. &ensp;Find the top 10 actors who have appeared in the highest number of movies produced in India.
- 15. Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
-Label content containing these keywords as 'Bad' and all other content as 'Good'.
+ 15. &ensp;Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
+Label content containing
+     &ensp;these keywords as 'Bad' and all other content as 'Good'.
 Count how many items fall into each category.